 1 Module name 65923 Module 35: OptIE: Optimization in Industry and Economy 5 ECTS credits 2 Courses/lectures a) Lectures: 2 weekly lecture hours b) Practical: 1 weekly lecture hour Opti 3 Lecturers Profs.
 Drs.
-F. Liers, A. Martin •

-4 Module coordinator Prof. Dr. F. Liers 5 Content This course focuses on modeling and solving real-world optimization problems occurring in industry and economics.
-Advantages and disadvantages of different modeling techniques will be outlined.
-In order to achieve efficient solution approaches, different reformulations and their numerical results will be discussed.
-Students will learn how to present optimization results properly as well as how to interpret and evaluate these results for practical applications.
-The latter may include but is not limited to the optimization of transport networks (gas, water, energy), air traffic management and mathematical modeling/optimization of market mechanisms in the energy sector.
-6 Learning objectives and skills model complex real-world optimization problems with respect to efficient solvability, classify the models and use appropriate solution strategies, evaluate the achieved computational results.
-7 Prerequisites Recommended: Knowledge in linear and combinatorial optimization 8 Integration into curriculum 1st or 3rd semester 9 Module compatibility Mandatory elective module for MSc Computational and Applied Mathematics, Mandatory elective module for MSc Mathematics in the field of study "Modelling, Simulation and Optimization" Mandatory elective module for MSc Mathematics and Economics in the field "Optimization and Process Management" 10 Method of examination oral exam (15 minutes) 11 Grading procedure 100% based on oral exam 12 Module frequency Winter semester (annually) 13 Workload Attendance: 45 h Self-study: 105 h Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration 1 semester 15 Teaching and examination language English 16 Recommended reading Lecture notes (will be published on StudOn at the beginning of the semester) Up-to-date research literature (will be published on StudOn at the beginning of the semester)
+F. Liers, A. Martin 4 Module coordinator Prof. Dr. F. Liers 5 Content This course focuses on modeling and solving real-world optimization p in industry and economics.
+Advantages and disadvantages of different techniques will be outlined.
+In order to achieve efficient solution appro- reformulations and their numerical results will be discussed.
+Students present optimization results properly as well as how to interpret and e results for practical applications.
+The latter may include but is not limit optimization of transport networks (gas, water, energy), air traffic man mathematical modeling/optimization of market mechanisms in the energy modeling baches, different will learn how to valuate these ed to the agement and 6 Learning objectives and skills Students model complex real-world optimization problems with respensive solvability, classify the models and use appropriate solution strategies, evaluate the achieved computational results.
+7 Prerequisites Recommended: Knowledge in linear and combinatorial optimization 8 Integration into curriculum 1st or 3rd semester 9 Module compatibility Mandatory elective module for MSc Computational and Appl Mandatory elective module for MSc Mathematics in the field "Modelling, Simulation and Optimization" Mandatory elective module for MSc Mathematics and Econo "Optimization and Process Management" d of study 10 Method of examination oral exam (15 minutes) 11 Grading procedure 100% based on oral exam 12 Module frequency Winter semester (annually) 13 Workload Attendance: 45 h Self-study: 105 h Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration 1 semester 15 Teaching and examination language English 16 Recommended reading Lecture notes (will be published on StudOn at the beginning Up-to-date research literature (will be published on StudOn a the semester)